vertigo-dk/BlackLED/README.md

-# BlackLED
+# BlackLED  - Panama edition
-Software for the BlackLED controller
+Software for the BlackLED controller -> branch for the Panama Night club

 ## Introduction
 Code for the Teensy 3.1/3.2 running the BlackLED controller.
 Compatible with Arduino IDE.